← All Classes

 Grades: 6-12th

 Not sure if you’d like to register yet?
-Sign up for a Trial Day/Drop-In now!
+Sign up for a Trial Day now!

 10% multi-session / sibling discount.
-Tuition assistance is available.
+Monthly payment plan options, sliding scale tuition, and tuition assistance are available.

 • Location: Kala Gallery and Classroom